 Our Upcoming Events

-This month the Kepler’s Non-Fiction Book Club will discuss Happy Go Lucky by David Sedaris.
+This month the Kepler’s Non-Fiction Book Club will discuss Finding the Mother Tree: Discovering the Wisdom of the Forest by Suzanne Simard.

 Deep Cuts Book Club is back with another round of female writing that changed literature.